theandrew168/derzforth/README.md

 * Attach 3.3V to pin 3V3 (be sure not to supply 5V to 3.3V or vice versa)

 #### Wio Lite
-For this device, the only cable necessary is a USB to UART Bridge (I recommend the [CP2012](https://www.amazon.com/HiLetgo-CP2102-Converter-Adapter-Downloader/dp/B00LODGRV8)).
+For this board, the only setup necessary is a USB to UART cable.

 * Attach TX to pin PA10
 * Attach RX to pin PA9